uboslinux/ubos-docs/sphinx/developers/tips-and-tricks.rst

 Tips and tricks for development
 ===============================

-This sections collects a few tips and tricks for development of apps on UBOS that we have found useful.
+This sections collects a few tips and tricks for development of :term:`Apps <App>` on UBOS that we have found useful.

 Rapid create/test cycle for UBOS packages